La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _I get widowed._
 > `I become finishing being married.`

-If there are several modal particles in one sentence, the rule is that we read them from left to right together, thinking it as a so called _imaginary journey_.
+If there are several modal particles in one sentence, the rule is that we read them from left to right together, thinking of it as a so-called _imaginary journey_.
 We begin at an implied point in time and space (the speaker's "now and here" if no noun follows), and then follow the modals one after another from left to right.

 Let's take **mi mo'u co'a speni**.

 **mo'u** means that an event is complete.
 Which event?
 The event **co'a speni** — to become married.
-Hence, **mi mo'u co'a speni** means _I finish the process of the becoming married_, i.e. _I am newlywed._
+Hence, **mi mo'u co'a speni** means _I finish the process of becoming married_, i.e., _I am newlywed._

-We say in such case that **co'a speni** is within the "scope" of **mo'u**.
+In such cases, we say that **co'a speni** is within the "scope" of **mo'u**.

 ```mermaid
 flowchart LR